STANTHEGR8/RHMS/README.md

 # Hospital Management System (HMS)
-The Hospital Management System In C++ With Source Code is developed using C++ programming language.
+TheisHospital Management System In C++ With Source Code is developed using C++ programming language .
 It’s easy to keep track of and monitor the patients in this hospital with this C++ source code hospital administration system.
+This a simplistic version of hospital management system for our course project.

 ## Table of Contents